Anthony Taylor (referee)

+Early life

+Taylor was a student at Altrincham Grammar School for Boys.

 Career

 Early career

 Taylor started refereeing in the Northern Premier League in 2002, progressing to officiate in the Conference North in 2004.
 He was appointed to the Football League referees' list at the start of the 2006–07 season and his first appointment was a 0–0 draw between Wrexham and Peterborough United in a League Two match in August 2006.

-In November 2006 he refereed an England under-19s international friendly match against Switzerland under-19s at Gresty Road, the home of Crewe Alexandra; England won 3–2.
+In November 2006, he refereed an England under-19s international friendly match against Switzerland under-19s at Gresty Road, the home of Crewe Alexandra; England won 3–2.

 Professional career

 Taylor's first Premier League appointment was a February 2010 encounter between Fulham and Portsmouth, which Fulham won 1–0.
 He refereed one more game in the top-flight during that season before being promoted to the League's list of Select Group of Referees for 2010–11.
 In September 2010 he took charge of his fourth Premier League match, contested by Blackburn Rovers and Fulham.
 The match ended 1–1.

 Taylor sent off three players in his first game of the 2011–12 season.
 Middlesbrough won 1–0 at Leeds United in a fixture which saw Jonny Howson and Max Gradel of Leeds and Boro's Tony McMahon dismissed, all for second bookable offences.
 Taylor refereed a total of 34 matches that season and dismissed eight players in total, including the three at Leeds.
 Taylor became a FIFA listed referee on 1 January 2013, making him eligible to officiate UEFA European and FIFA international competitive games.
 In May 2013 he was fourth official to Andre Marriner for the FA Cup Final.
 On the opening day of the 2013–14 season Taylor refereed Aston Villa's 3–1 victory away at Arsenal.
 He awarded Villa two penalties and dismissed Arsenal's Laurent Koscielny for two bookable offences.
-Arsène Wenger described Taylor's officiating of the match as "stubborn" but Villa manager Paul Lambert said that he thought the official "had a good game".
+Arsène Wenger described Taylor's officiating of the match as "stubborn", while Villa manager Paul Lambert said that he thought the official "had a good game".